kyma-project/test-infra/performance-tools/docs/performance-test-execution.md

 In the **production mode**, the script is executed periodically by `runner.sh`.
 This script creates a Kyma cluster that needs to be tested.
 Once the cluster is created, it runs all the [K6 scripts](https://github.com/kyma-project/kyma/tree/master/tests/perf) and then deletes the cluster.

-A kuberbetes job defined at [`performance-tests-k6-runner-cronjob.yaml`](../performance-cluster/job/performance-tests-k6-runner-cronjob.yaml), is responsible for triggering the execution of [`runner.sh`](../performance-cluster/runner.sh).
+A Kubernetes job defined in [`performance-tests-k6-runner-cronjob.yaml`](../performance-cluster/job/performance-tests-k6-runner-cronjob.yaml) triggers the execution of [`runner.sh`](../performance-cluster/runner.sh).

 >**NOTE:** For more details of how to write K6 scripts in Kyma refer [here](https://github.com/kyma-project/kyma/tree/master/tests/perf).